Ashraf-Ali-aa/TestManager/app/public/wp-content/plugins/acf-extended/readme.txt

 * View, add, edit and delete Block Types
 * All arguments are available
+* Manual Import & Export is available in the ACF > Tools page
 * Requires ACF Pro 5.8

 = ACF: Flexible Content Enhancement =

+* Controls: Copy, Paste & Duplicate Layouts on the fly
+* Controls: Copy & Paste all layouts on the fly
 * Stylised Button: Add style to 'Add Row'
 * Hide Empty Message: Hide the native Flexible Content 'Empty' message
 * Empty Message: Change the native Flexible Content 'Click the Add Row button below...' message
 * Layouts Thumbnails: Add thumbnails for each layout in the layout selection
+* Layouts Previews: Use thumbnails as layout preview (replace the native collapsed status)
 * Layouts Render: Add `template.php`, `style.css` & `script.js` files settings for each layout.
 Those settings can be then accessed in the front-end ([More informations in the FAQ](#faq))
+* Modal Edition: Edit layouts in a modal
-* Modal: Change the layout selection into a proper modal in the administration
+* Modal Selection: Change the layout selection into a modal
-* Modal: Title: Change the layout modal title
+* Modal Selection Title: Change the layout modal title
-* Modal: Columns: Change the layout modal columns grid.
+* Modal Selection Columns: Change the layout modal columns grid.
 1, 2, 3, 4, 5 or 6 columns available
-* Modal: Categories: Add category for each layout in the layout modal
+* Modal Selection Categories: Add category for each layout in the layout modal
 * Layouts State: Force layouts to be collapsed or opened by default
 * Button Label: Natively supports Dashicons HTML `<span>`
 * One click: the 'Add row' button will add a layout without the selection modal if there is only one layout available in the flexible content